erozonachi/node-db3-challenge/queries.md

 ### Display the OrderID, CustomerName and the employee's LastName for every order.
 All columns should be labeled clearly.
 Displays 196 records.

+SELECT orderid AS Order_ID, customername AS Customer_Name, lastname AS Employee_Last_Name FROM orders AS o
+JOIN customers AS c ON o.customerid = c.customerid, employees AS e ON o.employeeid = e.employeeid;

 ### (Stretch)  Displays CategoryName and a new column called Count that shows how many products are in each category.
 Shows 9 records.

 ### (Stretch) Display OrderID and a  column called ItemCount that shows the total number of products placed on the order.
 Shows 196 records.